SANDAG/ABM/capacity_review/README.md

           ├─ 2-way stop: GC lookup → all_lanes×500×GC, min 500
           ├─ Ramp meter: 1000×GC (all periods except AM) ├─ Rail crossing: delay only (0.02 min)
-          └─ Toll/border: through×500, delay 1.0 min
+          └─ Toll/border: roadway CH and lanes×500 intersection rate, delay 1.0 min

 ```

-Note that `period_capacity` is the *mid-block* capacity scaled by the
-peak-period factor; the intersection control overwrites `hourly_capacity` and
-sets `intersection_capacity`, but leaves `period_capacity` alone.
+After these control branches, finalization derives `period_capacity` from the
+final `hourly_capacity` and the station factor.
+Controlled CX uses that same
+hourly rate except for the separate toll-booth rate.
+Both period outputs are
+rounded to three decimals; unconstrained CX remains 999999.

 The toll carry-forward only matters when links are processed in route order.
 The
 tool evaluates links independently, since the TNED table is not ordered by route.